borispopicbusiness/timetracker/README.md

 NOTE: Check the Keycloak Docker issue

 After successfully running tests and compiling the application, you can start the backend part.

+First go to ./dev/time-tracker-dev-env/ perform

+docker ubild . -t keycloak-ubuntu-test:4

+THat will generate a docker image for Keycloak.

+Then run

 docker-compose up